vishipayyallore/speaker_series_2021/MicrosoftReactor/15Sep2021_AppServiceWebApps/README.md

 ## 3. Creating Web App (Linux), and deploying it from VS Code

-> 1. Creating Web App (Linux) in Portal
+**Note:** We do not have Shared plan in Linux Web Apps

-> 1. Walk through simple Web API using .NET 6
+> 1. Walk through simple Web API using .NET 5
 > 1. Execute the below mentioned code to publish the binaries into a folder
+> 1. Right Click on the **publish** folder.
-> 1. Deploying it from VS Code
+> 1. Select *Deploy to Web App...* it from VS Code
+> 1. Select the `+ Create new Web App...
+Advanced` option
+> 1. Creating Web App (Linux) in Visual Studio Code (`app-collegeapi-lnx`)
+> 1. Navigate to `https://app-collegeapi-lnx.azurewebsites.net/weatherforecast` to view the output
+> 1. **SSH** into the **wwwroot** of the application to view the files

 ```
 dotnet publish -c release -o ./publish

+ls -a
 ```

 ![VS Code Deploy 2 | 100x100](./documentation/images/DeployUsingVSCode_Lnx.PNG)

 ## 4. Create a static HTML web app using `az webapp up`
 > 1. Walk through of the Html App
 > 1. Login using `az login`
-> 1. Verify the account `az account show`
+> 1. Verify the account `az account show -o table`
 > 1. Execute the `az webapp up`

 ```
 az login

-az account show
+az account show -o table

-az webapp up --location EastUs --name hellohtml04092021 --resource-group rg-az204-webapps-reactor-001
+az webapp up --location EastUs --name hellohtml04092021 --resource-group rg-az204-webapps-reactor-001 --html
- --html
 ```

 ![az webapp up | 100x100](./documentation/images/WebAppUp_Html.PNG)